UWSysLab/Sapphire/README.md

         $ cd sapphire
         $ mvn package

+2. Compile the stubs for the core Sapphire library:

+        $ cd ../generators
+        $ python generate_policy_stubs.py

+3. Build the core Sapphire library again so that it includes the stubs:

+        $ cd ../sapphire
+        $ mvn package

-2. Build an example app:
+4. Build an example app:

         $ cd ../example_apps/HanksTodo
         $ mvn package

-3. Compile the stubs for the core Sapphire library:
+5. Compile the stubs for the example app:

         $ cd ../../generators
-        $ python generate_policy_stubs.py

-4. Compile the stubs for the example app:

         $ python generate_app_stubs.py

-5. Build the core Sapphire library again so that it includes the stubs:

-        $ cd ../sapphire
-        $ mvn package

 6. Build the example app again so that it includes the stubs: